Antoine-ValentinCharpentier/Rehabilitation/README.md

 You can now use the apk on the target device !!!

 ## Notes
-I am not part of the medical staff, I just thought that this app can be used by one of my loved ones and can help them in their rehabilitation process.
+I am not a part of the medical staff; but, I am convinced that this app can be a valuable aid for one of my loved ones in their rehabilitation journey.
+As an IT enthusiast, I leverage my knowledge to try my best to contribute to the restoration of motor functions for individuals who have experienced impaired motor skills or being in the same case.

-Please always refer to your medical staff as each case is unique.
+It's crucial to always consult with your medical staff, given the uniqueness of each case.